Facebook-f Instagram Linkedin

 • Interpret emergency database blood tests including lactate, arterial and venous blood gases and coagulation tests

-• Describe the management of acute acid-base disorders.
+• Describe the management of acute acid-base disorders

 • Interpret urinalysis including sediment examination